 Should you have any questions about any of the financial aid information presented here or on any of our other pages, please contact us at our hotline number (954) 201-2330, or at email@example.com.

 Attending in Fall (August 2016)?
 Renew your FAFSA now!
 Completing the 2016-2017 FAFSA as soon as possible will give the Financial Aid Office enough time to process you ahead of your Fall term due date for payment, and you may even receive some additional funding (if eligible).
-We will start posting 2016-2017 red flags for required documents in the near future, so be sure to check your status on your myBC account by logging in and clicking on ‘Financial Aid’, then ‘Application Status’.
+We have started posting 2016-2017 red flags for required documents, so be sure to check your status on your myBC account by logging in and clicking on ‘Financial Aid’, then ‘Application Status’.
 Red flags must be cleared before aid can be awarded.
 Click on the 'Document Details' button for information on how to resolve each red flag.

 Attending in Summer (May 2016)?
 If you have already completed your FAFSA and have been awarded for Fall and Spring, and have attended less than 12 or more credits for Fall and/or Spring, you may have aid available to you for Summer.
 (This is generally true in the case of the Federal Pell Grant.
 If you are loan eligible only and attended both Fall and Spring at least half-time you may have already received your maximum loan amount for the academic year.)
 See a financial aid advisor to determine your eligibility, or log in to your MyBC Financial Aid account and go to your 'Awards' page to confirm.

 Haven't applied yet?